uwescience/MinWA/methods.md

 **Tools (aka “component specification”)**

 *What software packages, modules, etc. did you use?*

-R is the main analysis tool that is being used
+R is the main analysis tool we used.
--Haven, Dplyr, ggplot2, Graphhopper, and any other packages that will be helpful from R Remote Git Server
-PostgreSQL
+- We utilized several tidyverse packages, such as haven, dplyr, tidyr, and ggplot2.
+- Graphhopper is another R package we used to analyze commute burden
+- Remote Git Server was used throughout our collaborative workflow
+- PostgreSQL was used to merge and wrangle large datasets

 *What are the dependencies between these and how did you render them interoperable?*

 The many R packages used here were inherently interoperable.
-PostgreSQL also has an R Wrapper to read and write tables into the data frame for SQL queries.
+PostgreSQL has an R Wrapper to read and write tables into the data frame for SQL queries.
+Because of the sensitivity of the data, outside packages/software were either approved or denied upon request from the enclave administrator.
-Outside packages/software needs to be requested and approved to be used in the enclave

 **Processes**

 *What does your workflow or pipeline look like?*
 - The demographic distribution of workers
-  - Develop a definition and operationalize low wage workers
+  - Develop a definition and operationalize low-wage workers
-  - Disaggregate low wage workers by age, education, gender, and race
+  - Disaggregate low-wage workers by age, education, gender, and race
+  - Visualize dstribution of low-wage workers
 - Residential displacement (TBD)
 - Housing price burden (housing wage)
   - Identify public data through HUD